-i) Banks may shift investments to/from HTM with the approval of the Board of Directors once a year.
+- i) Banks may shift investments to/from HTM with the approval of the Board of Directors once a year.
 Such shifting will normally be allowed at the beginning of the accounting year.
-No further shifting to/from HTM will be allowed during the remaining part of that accounting year.

-ii) Banks may shift investments from AFS to HFT with the approval of their Board of Directors/ ALCO/ Investment Committee.
+No further shifting to/from HTM will be allowed during the remaining part of that accounting year. - ii) If the value of sales and transfers of securities to/from HTM category exceeds 5 per cent of the book value of investments held in HTM category at the beginning of the year, banks should disclose the market value of the investments held in the HTM category and indicate the excess of book value over market value for which provision is not made.
+This disclosure is required to be made in 'Notes to Accounts' in banks' audited Annual Financial Statements.
+However, the one-time transfer of securities to/from HTM category with the approval of Board of Directors permitted to be undertaken by banks at the beginning of the accounting year and sales to the Reserve Bank of India under pre-announced OMO auctions will be excluded from the 5 per cent cap. - iii) Banks may shift investments from AFS to HFT with the approval of their Board of Directors/ ALCO/ Investment Committee.
 In case of exigencies, such shifting may be done with the approval of the Chief Executive of the bank/Head of the ALCO, but should be ratified by the Board of Directors/ ALCO.

-iii) Shifting of investments from HFT to AFS is generally not allowed.
+- iv) Shifting of investments from HFT to AFS is generally not allowed.
 However, it will be permitted only under exceptional circumstances like not being able to sell the security within 90 days due to tight liquidity conditions, or extreme volatility, or market becoming unidirectional.
-Such transfer is permitted only with the approval of the Board of Directors/ ALCO/ Investment Committee.

-iv) Transfer of scrips from AFS / HFT category to HTM category should be made at the lower of book value or market value.
+Such transfer is permitted only with the approval of the Board of Directors/ ALCO/ Investment Committee. - (v) Transfer of scrips from AFS / HFT category to HTM category should be made at the lower of book value or market value.
 In other words, in cases where the market value is higher than the book value at the time of transfer, the appreciation should be ignored and the security should be transferred at the book value.
 In cases where the market value is less than the book value, the provision against depreciation held against this security (including the additional provision, if any, required based on valuation done on the date of transfer) should be adjusted to reduce the book value to the market value and the security should be transferred at the market value.